 How to Balance a Cash Register

 Anyone who works in the foodservice industry values attention to detail, and it’s those details that keep a restaurant operating the way it should.
-Cash-handling procedures, whether implemented on an individual or corporate level, are among some of the most important policies a dining establishment will have.
+Cash-handling procedures, whether implemented on an individual or corporate level, are among some of the most important policies a dining establishment will have and should be incorporated into your restaurant employee handbook.

 In order to collect and secure payments, a restaurant cash register is used.
 Typically, trustworthy employees who prove capable of exchanging cash in an efficient manner, while also keeping the area tidy, will man these registers.
 When their shift is complete, it’s time to prepare the drawer for the next employee to use or for earnings to leave your location in the form of a bank deposit.
 A cash-handling policy affects everyone in your restaurant, and can hurt business when not carried out correctly.
 Fortunately, the best process for how to balance a cash register is simple to introduce with just a few easy steps.